ericbmerritt/projmake-mode/README.md

 --------------

 Typically projects are built (or compiled) using a tool like make, but the details vary.
+Projmake natively supports make and rebar based build systems.
+You can trivially add addition build systems by modifying the 'projmake-project-descs' customization.
+To automatically search for and load a project do the following in to load on your major mode load hooks.

+    (projmake-search-for-dominating)

+### Manually describing a project

-The projmake mode needs a project configuration file to know how to build your project.
+For those projects that are not automatically discoverable you can add a manual mode.
+The projmake mode will need a project configuration file to know how to build your project.
 A project configuration file basically contains an Emacs Lisp expression calling a function named projmake that returns a project object.
-A simple example of a project configuration file would be the (Build.bgb) file used with smlbot:
+A simple example of a project configuration file would be the (projmake) file used with smlbot:

     (projmake
      :name  "SML-Bot"